Skip to main content

 ></script>

-The integration of the code snippet above is sufficient to allow the partial display of the Smart Agent within the page.
+The integration of the code snippet above is sufficient to allow the partial display of Smart Agents within the page.
 You must also communicate your domain name to your Smart Tribune contact point so that we allow the product to be displayed completely on your environment.

 Please note, the link to smartbot.main.js is a demonstration of the product, the smart-tribune folder in the url will be replaced by the one that will be communicated to you.
 The url changes completely during the transition from pre-production (public) to production.
 The complete url is communicated by your Smart Tribune contact point in charge of your account.